GEOS270/Module4/docs/Application.md

 1) Estimate vegetation coverage with satellite data and overlay census data.

-2) Plot the relationship between vegetation coverage and income and run linear regression analysis.
+2) Plot the relationship between vegetation coverage and housing cost and run linear regression analysis.

 3) Visualize the results.